How I Knew I Had Stomach Cancer?

 No | 90% |

-Are there any age or gender factors associated with stomach cancer?
+Are there any age or gender factors associated with this condition?

-Stomach cancer is more common in older adults, with the average age of diagnosis being around 70.
-It’s also more prevalent in men.
-However, it can affect people of any age or gender.
+This condition is more common in older adults, with the average age of diagnosis around 70.
+It is also more prevalent in men.
+However, it can affect individuals of any age or gender.

 Data:

-Gender: Stomach cancer diagnoses are slightly more prevalent in men, with an incidence rate of 9.5 per 100,000, compared to 7.2 per 100,000 in women.
-Interestingly, despite lower incidence rates, women experience a slightly higher mortality rate from stomach cancer than men.
+Gender: Diagnoses are slightly more prevalent in men, with an incidence rate of 9.5 per 100,000, compared to 7.2 per 100,000 in women.
+Interestingly, despite the lower incidence, women experience a slightly higher mortality rate than men.

 Additional Observations:

-Certain ethnicities and populations exhibit elevated rates of stomach cancer, particularly among Hispanic and Asian American communities.
+Certain ethnicities and populations exhibit higher rates of this condition, particularly among Hispanic and Asian American communities.

-Various risk factors, such as H. pylori infection, smoking, obesity, and specific dietary habits, contribute to the risk of stomach cancer, irrespective of age or gender.
+Various risk factors, such as H. pylori infection, smoking, obesity, and specific dietary habits, contribute to the risk of this condition, regardless of age or gender.

-Can stress or anxiety cause stomach cancer symptoms?
+Can stress or anxiety cause symptoms of this condition?

 Category | Risk Factor |